astromerik/milestone3/README.md

 ## Deployment

 As mentioned, [GitPod](https://www.gitpod.io/) was used as IDE when developing this application.
 Throug out the development, the project was commited to the git and continuously pushed to GitHub and Heroku.
+The project is hosted through Heroku since Heroku can run python code.
+GitHub pages only supports HTML, CSS and JavaScript, thus is not suitable for this project.

+#### Deploy to Heroku
 The following steps were taken to deploy the application on Heroku:
 1. Log in to my Heroku
 2. Click on "new" in the top right corner and choose "create new app"